Nickchapman3773/Uranium-Fever/README.md

 	- RTSS will detect any running instance of `FalloutNV.exe` regardless of the file path origin.
 - Set `Application Detection Level` to `Low`.
 - Set `Framerate Limit` to `59.95`.
-	- The set framerate should be consistently achievable without significant troughs.
+	- The set framerate should be consistently achievable without significant sustained drops.
 Some users with powerful GPUs may increase this value, though the framerate limit should not exceed more than 0.05 less than the refresh rate of the associated monitor.
 - Enter settings using the `Setup` button.
 - Scroll down and enable `Passive Waiting`.
 - Set `Framerate Limiter` to `Front Edge Sync`.